 Chlamydia is one of the easily contracted infections in the UK and Europe.
 A large number of people within the age bracket of 15 to 24 years are infected with the disease.
 Chlamydia is transmitted mostly through sexual relations, whether it is vaginal, anal, or oral.
-Chlamydia in the rectum, which is infected through oral sex is the most unpleasant form of Chlamydia.
+Chlamydia in the rectum, which is infected through anal sex is the most unpleasant form of Chlamydia.

 |This is the most effective selection that can detect the most common STD’s (sexually transmitted diseases).
 We pride ourselves on stocking only the very highest quality products.
 This, in turn, makes our bundle one of the best choices for all of your STD testing needs.
 We stock tests made specifically for Chlamydia, Gonorrhea, Genital Herpes and Syphilis.
 Our support team are on hand to help you make the right decision for all of your STD testing needs.
 Why waste money on tests that are not going to be effective?.|